Ash1elover/Ash1elover/README.md

 ╭ I'm a rare shipper!
 But I respect your ships as long as they don't bother me, I respect OC x canon ships because I do it too:3(Don't worry, I'm trying my best not to alter the lore and storylines!)

+╭ I loovee talking about my ocs!!!^^ If u ask me about my oc I will yap about them to u If u wanna listen or curious about them!

 ╭ #1 Scar(wuwa) fan He's my husband guys trust / Furina kinnie u can go to my pinterest and look my fav chars! pint:https://pin.it/Ao7NItmrp

 ╭ I don't like being called w 'ash' unless ur my close friend or my friend!